filecoin-project/notary-governance/.github/ISSUE_TEMPLATE/notary-application.md

 ```

 ### In-protocol Security
 Please describe your contributions to the security of Filecoin and the duration over which you've made contributions.
-Please also include any links or references who might be able to substantiate your contributions (e.g. if you've filed several bugs, please cite who you've communicated with on the Filecoin side).
+Please also include any links or references that can substantiate your contributions.
 ```
 Please answer here.
 ```

-### External Reputation
+### Organizational Reputation
 Please describe the nature of your organization, including the country of registration, size of the organization, and time since inception.
 ```
 Please answer here.